gupta-himanshu/javascript-for-beginners/Basics.md

 ##Advantages of JavaScript
 ###The merits of using JavaScript are:
-1. Less server interaction: You can validate user input before sending the page off to the server.
+1. **Less server interaction**: You can validate user input before sending the page off to the server.
 This saves server traffic, which means less load on your server.
-2. Immediate feedback to the visitors: They don't have to wait for a page reload to see if they have forgotten to enter something.
+2. **Immediate feedback to the visitors**: They don't have to wait for a page reload to see if they have forgotten to enter something.
-3. Increased interactivity: You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.
+3. **Increased interactivity**: You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.
-4. Richer interfaces: You can use JavaScript to include such items as drag- and-drop components and sliders to give a Rich Interface to your site visitors.
+4. **Richer interfaces**: You can use JavaScript to include such items as drag- and-drop components and sliders to give a Rich Interface to your site visitors.